Hike-12/Misintel/README.md

 ## 🎯 Project Overview

 MisIntel is an innovative, AI-powered solution that helps users combat misinformation by providing comprehensive content verification.
-Built for the Google Cloud hackathon, this tool goes beyond simple fact-checking to educate users on identifying credible, trustworthy content.
+Built for the Google Gen-AI hackathon, this tool goes beyond simple fact-checking to educate users on identifying credible, trustworthy content.

 ## ✨ Key Features